wordbit/wordbit/content/posts/insert-title-here.md

 I would add that only a small, vocal minority has a high level of engagement on Twitter.
 The vast majority of Twitter users shout from their soapbox and nobody listens.

 But some people crave attention, and engagement on Twitter validates their existence.
 When they are ignored, depression, anger, and loneliness can compel them to lash out.

 Harassment, trolling, and subversive or extreme views can garner negative attention, but as destructive and socially deviant as this is, the individual need for attention is fulfilled.
-Without any real accountability, it's all too easy to become a monster online.
+Without any real accountability, it's all too easy for "normal" people to become monsters online.

+And some of us do write ~~blog posts~~ longform pieces that nobody reads, and that's okay.

 Are you a creator or an artist?